 Many animals have whiskers.
 From domesticated pets to marine mammals, whiskers can be found on many different species, and they have lots of interesting uses.

 Animals use whiskers to navigate in the dark or low visibility and help decide if they can get through small gaps.
-Whiskers are used when hunting, such as marine mammals who can detect movements in the water or by coyotes that can detect movement in the air current.
+Whiskers are used when hunting, such as marine mammals that can detect movements in the water or coyotes detecting motion in the air current.
 Whiskers are also used to communicate with others, such as when a dog is nervous or threatened.

 Whiskers are vital for several aspects of daily life, including hunting, navigation, and communication, but not all animals use their whiskers in the same way.

 Whiskers, or vibrissae, are body hair typically found on the muzzle and above the eyes.
 Only mammals have whiskers.
 Other animals such as lobsters and catfish have a variation of whiskers called barbels, but they are formed of fleshy tissue rather than hair.

 Mammalian whiskers grow from a hair follicle with blood vessels and nerves.
 Like normal body hair, whiskers will occasionally be shed and regrown.
 Whiskers are longer, thicker, and more rigid than body hair, as the purpose is different.